 A scene from kasagake, one of the major forms of Japanese horseback archery alongside yabusame, at the Kamigamo Jinja Kasagake Ritual.

-Return to content
+Return to table of contents

 The Japan Equestrian Archery Association: Preserving Equestrian Archery and Promoting Traditional Culture